Erika Jayne Posts Racy Lingerie Photos, Users Slam Her For Poor Timing And Tell Her To ‘Read The Room’

 In the last 48 hours, The Real Housewives of Beverly Hills star Erika Jayne has posted two NSFW photos to her Instagram timeline.
 The first came on January 6 where she shared an image of herself sporting sky-high red heels and some barely-there lingerie.
 Erika flashed a whole lot of skin in the sexy photo but was immediately slammed in the comments section for the poor timing of her post.

-Erika posted the photo shortly after the bedlam that took place at the Capitol building yesterday, while the country was still reeling in the aftermath.
-The reality star was promoting Savage X Fenty, Rihanna’s lingerie company which she is an ambassador for.
+Erika posted the photo shortly after the bedlam that took place at the U.S. Capitol yesterday, while the country was still reeling in the aftermath.
+The reality star promoted Rihanna’s lingerie line, Savage X Fenty, which she represents as an ambassador.
 Many felt she could have shared this promotion at any other time, and shared their frustrations with the “Pretty Mess” singer.

 “Girl.
 The capital is burning.
 Sit today out,” one user wrote.